 Mirjam Laager a PhD student at the Swiss Tropical and Public Health Institute in Basel wins the FameLab semi-final 2017 in Zurich.
 She also receives the audience award for her presentation on rabies, a viral disease that attacks the central nervous system of humans and other mammals.
 Together with nine colleagues she will participate in a master class communication weekend in CERN .

-20 young scientist have registered for the Swiss FameLab semi-finals planned in Lausanne on 29 March and in Zurich on 30 March.
-Originally the participants come from all over the world, including countries outside of Europe such as New Zealand, China, South Africa, Russia and the USA.
-But of course we also have European contestants!
+In 2017, participants come from all over the world, including countries outside of Europe such as New Zealand, China, South Africa, Russia and the USA.
+But of course we also had European contestants!

 Ossama Khalaf, PhD student at the EPFL, won the Swiss FameLab competition 2016 and represented Switzeraland at the international FameLab competition in Cheltenham.